Nyvera/Nyvera.github.io/README.md

 API Integration

-Right now, the chat uses the Pollinations.ai API.
+Right now, the chat uses WebLLM to chat online and offline.
 You can swap this out with any other AI API by modifying the JavaScript fetch logic inside index.html.

 Caching